Aim My Robot: Precision Local Navigation to Any Object: Conclusion and Limitations

 \section{Conclusion and Limitations}

 We present \ours{}, a vision-based navigation model that navigates to any object with centimeter precision.
-While trained completely in simulation, it transfers to real-world and unseen objects with little degradation in accuracy. \ours{} does not require object 3D models or a map to operate, runs in real-time at 10~Hz, and easily adapts to non-holonomic robots with fine-tuning.
+While trained completely in simulation, it transfers to real-world and unseen objects with little degradation in precision. \ours{} does not require object 3D models or a map to operate, runs in real-time at 10~Hz, and easily adapts to other robots with fine-tuning.

 \textbf{Limitations.} \ours{} is designed for local navigation as it is equipped with a short-term memory.
 Since it is only trained in household environments, its generalization in other scenarios such as factories and unstructured environments is potentially limited.
 Additionally, real robots have complex geometric shapes and sensor placements, and our assumption of a robot being cylindrical with a centered camera can hinder its applicability to diverse mobile robots such as legged robots.
 However, we anticipate that these limitations can be addressed by increasing the robot's memory window, improving the diversity of the training environments, and more comprehensive modeling of robot shape and sensor placements.